 Born in Washington, D.C., and brought up in Hartford, Connecticut, Todd honed his acting skills at the University of Connecticut and the Eugene O’Neill National Theatre Institute.
 He remained devoted to theater throughout his career, with notable roles including the title character in August Wilson’s “King Hedley II.”

 Todd’s most memorable role was the supernatural murderer in 1992’s “Candyman.”
 He reprised this character in several sequels, including “Candyman: Farewell to the Flesh,” “Candyman: Day of the Dead,” and made a cameo in the 2021 reboot.
-The role held unique importance for Todd as he felt obliged to portray the solitary Black horror icon of that era.
+The role held unique importance for Todd as he was privileged to portray the solitary Black horror icon of that era.

 Apart from horror, Todd’s versatility extended to notable roles in “Platoon,” “The Rock,” and “The Crow.”
 He was also recognized by science fiction aficionados for his portrayal of Kurn, a Klingon commander in multiple Star Trek series, such as “Star Trek: The Next Generation,” “Deep Space Nine,” and “Voyager.”